ilGalghi/university/README.md

 # University
-A repo with some files created during university courses
+A repo with some files created during university courses.

 ## Languages
 * AMPL